Rochester Products Division: History

 In 1952 the Oregonian reported: "Automobile cigarette lighters produced by the Rochester Automotive products division of General Motors are tested to reach a temperature of 1400 degrees in no less than 10 and no more than 12 seconds."

 The 2G (later 2GC and 2GV) carburetor, commonly called the 2 Jet, was introduced in 1955, and continued to be used on GM V8s until at least 1969.
 In all, it was used in at least 125 applications, including the Brockway's inline six.
 In 1957 Chevrolet introduced their first fuel-injected engine, the Rochester Ramjet high-performance option on Corvette and passenger cars at $484.
 In 1956 Oldsmobile were also experimenting with Rochester fuel injection, at the GM desert proving grounds near Phoenix, but offered the Rochester triple-carburetor J2 option for 1957.

-The company is best known for the Quadrajet carburetor, which was originally designed in the 1960s and remained in production, with modifications to meet progressively tightening exhaust emission limits, into the 1980s.
+The company is known for the Quadrajet carburetor (among others), which was originally designed in the 1960s and remained in production, with modifications to meet progressively tightening exhaust emission limits, into the 1980s.
 The Quadrajet became computer controlled in 1980 in California and in 1981 in the rest of the states; its last application was on the 1990 Cadillac Brougham and 1990 full size GM station wagons with the Olds 307 engine.
 RPD was a pioneer in fuel injection systems in road cars in the 1980s.
 In addition to carburetors, Rochester also made various emissions control equipment such as charcoal canisters and EGR valves, which found use in GM vehicles as well as those from other makes.
 Other products made at this plant were locks and keys as well as steel tubing for both vehicular and non-vehicular applications.
 The last major carburetor design by Rochester was the Varajet II, essentially a Quadrajet halved lengthwise, and was one of the few successful progressive 2-barrel carburetors.
 It was installed on 4- and 6-cylinder engines from 1979 to 1986.

 In 1981, Rochester Products and Diesel Equipment Division merged in what was publicly described as a cost-cutting move.
 At this time RPD had about 7,000 employees, and DED had about 3,300 employees.
 DED had plants in Grand Rapids, Michigan.